 One thing I never get tired of in this part of Uganda is how freakin’ lush and green everything is.

 When non-Africans think of Africa, undoubtedly, many images come to mind — savannah, desert, Baobob trees, maybe even jungle — but probably not these images here.

 Finally, we arrive at the third and final set of falls.

-This photograph (above) is the last I have of our hike.
+Though we’ve got a good amount of hike left at this point, this photograph (above) is the last I have of our hike.

 It’s not that I didn’t trust him or believe that it hadn’t rained in the afternoon in three years (though that did seem a bit far-fetched in a place so lush) — I just didn’t trust the ominous clouds, and rightly so, it seems.

 Five minutes later, we found ourselves huddled in a tiny reed hut in the middle of a wide open space atop a ridge.
-The hut was the only shelter around and lightning was striking all around us, some in very close proximity to our little hut…not the most ideal location you want to be in in this type of situation, but the only option we had.
+The hut was the only shelter on the plateau and lightning was striking all around us, some in very close proximity to our little hut…not the most ideal location you want to be in in this type of situation, but the only option we had.

 In Uganda, you take electrical storms seriously.

 During our two months in-country so far, the news has reported a number of lightning related-deaths on an ongoing basis.